Taimur-Shabbir/taimur-shabbir.github.io/_posts/2024-09-28-walmart-time-series-sales-prediction.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/walmart-time-series/output_14_1.png" alt="None">

 Nice.
-Let's go ahead and create a new dataframe with only our required stores.
-Let's also combine the sales of all stores at each given Date, the values of which are thankfully consistent across stores
+Let's go ahead and create a new dataframe with only our required stores for which we'll combine sales at each given Date.
+These Date values are thankfully consistent across stores, allowing an easy merge.

 ```python
 df_selected_stores = df[df.Store.isin([8, 12, 17, 18, 35, 40])]